 Animal-watching Disney-style requires a sharp eye and a bit of effort.

-The Oasis is a place to linger and appreciate, and although this is exactly what the designers intended, it will be largely lost on Disney-conditioned guests who blitz through at warp speed to queue up for the big attractions.
-If you are a blitzer in the morning, plan to spend some time in The Oasis on your way out of the park.
-The Oasis usually closes 30 - 60 minutes after the rest of the park.
+The Oasis is a place to savor and appreciate, but it will be largely lost on Disney-conditioned guests who blitz through at warp speed to queue up for the big attractions.
+If you’re a blitzer in the morning, plan to spend some time in The Oasis on your way out of the park.
+The Oasis usually closes 30–60 minutes after the rest of the park.

 From the time you arrive, Disney Imagineers use contrast to signal that Animal Kingdom is going to be different than any other theme park.
 What do I mean?
 The parking lot is a barren, treeless, lifeless field.
 Not a very inviting first impression.
 Off in the distance, beyond the edge of the parking lot is a lush forest - the Oasis.